Public Health Nursing

 New Beginnings Program: Soon after you return home from hospital with your new baby, a Public Health Nurse will call and offer a home visit to make sure you and your baby are off to the best possible start.
 The nurses are experienced health professionals who can assist you with breastfeeding and answer questions you may have about feeding your baby.
 They can also answer any questions you may have about your health, your baby's health and development, and can help you and your family get extra support if you need it.

-Best Start Screen and Assessment: Best Start is a voluntary program, offered in your home, to provide parents with information and support to promote the healthy development of your child.
-Public Health Nurses offer all families the Best Start Screen and, if appropriate, the Best Start Assessment.
-Families who meet the criteria are offered the Best Start Program.
+Best Start Screen: Best Start is a voluntary program, offered in your home, to provide parents with information and support to promote the healthy development of your child.
+Public Health Nurses offer all families the Best Start Screen.
+Families who meet the criteria are offered a referral to the Best Start Program.

 Period of PURPLE Crying Program: Public Health Nurses review the Period of PURPLE Crying Program which is introduced in hospital.
 This program from the National Centre on Shaken Baby Syndrome helps parents and caregivers to better understand normal crying, and offers information for coping strategies.